 My favorite erasers are white, vinyl/plastic erasers and kneaded erasers.
 You can find packs of art erasers at any craft or art supply store.
 (PLEASE never use "Pink Erasers" on your artwork.)
 Any pencil will work!

 I recommend a better quality artist tape to prevent tearing, but when you are beginning, good old fashioned white masking tape will do.
 (You need to tape your paper to prevent warping.)
+YOu can use water activated craft tape, but we will not be covering that in this class.

 Small Spray Bottle